Leeron-Luzzatto/AWSSpotAdvisorCuration/README.md

 # Overview

-This repository contains a script to extract Spot Advisor data from AWS. when this scripts run it checks if new data is available through AWS API and if so it saves it in json format with a time stamp in the file's name.
+This repository contains a script to extract Spot Advisor data and the Spot-Price data from AWS. when this scripts run it checks if a new data is available through AWS API and if so it saves it in json format with a time stamp in the file's name.

 This repository also contains some utils functions for parsing the json files to pandas data frame.